No-Bling/DOTA/README.md

 No point on doing resource-compiling if `m_hLowViolenceDef` is unavailable, so that part is dumbed-down to file-replacing.
 Launch options gets complicated as it's language-dependant, unlike convenient, unified, stand-alone `-LV` _( RIP 2017-11-1 )_

 Working test builds using the `-language` method have been updated, while the script is pending a more in-dept rework.
+Instructions below.

 ---